-At London Hearing we pay close attention to new technology in the market as this enables us to be highly selective about the products we recommend to our patients.
+At London Hearing we pay close attention to emerging technology in the market as this enables us to be highly selective about the products we recommend to our patients.
 As an independent supplier, we are committed to this approach and regularly monitor and review our suppliers to ensure they are keeping up with the market too.

 Titanium built hearing aids have taken very well with both the Audiology team and our ENT Consultants.
 But more importantly, these hearing systems have really impressed our patients here at London Hearing and if a product has been well received by our patients, then we know it has a place in our clinic.